radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

                                           ['info', 'governor']])
 ````

-The ouput would be like:
+The resulting output would be:

 |index|name| population | info.governor | state | shortname
 |---|---|---|---|---|---|